Louis Janmot Biography | Oil Painting Reproductions

 5-21-1814 Lyon, FRA – 6-1-1892 Lyon, FRABack to Artist IndexView Artists Paintings

-In 1831 Louis Janmot was admitted to the École des Beaux-Arts de Lyon and a year later, he won the highest honor, the Golden Laurel.
-In 1833, he came to Paris to take painting lessons from Victor Orsel and Jean-Auguste-Dominique Ingres.
-In 1835, he went to Rome with Claudius Lavergne, Jean-Baptiste Frenet and other students and met Hippolyte Flandrin.
+In 1831 Louis Janmot entered the École des Beaux-Arts de Lyon and a year later at age eighteen, he won its highest honor, the Golden Laurel.
+In 1833, he traveled to Paris to further study painting with Victor Orsel and Jean-Auguste-Dominique Ingres.
+In 1835, he went to Rome with some students and there he met and studied with Hippolyte Flandrin.

-After his return to Lyon in 1836, Louis Janmot would attract the attention of critics of the Salon de Paris in conducting large-scale paintings with religious inspiration such as The Resurrection of the son of the widow of Nain or Christ in Gethsemane.
-After 1845, he attracted the interest of Charles Baudelaire with his painting Flower of the Fields that allowed him to access to the Salon of 1846.
+After his return to Lyon in 1836, Louis Janmot sent two paintings to Paris and gained the attention of art critics of the Salon with his religious inspired large-scale paintings as The Resurrection of the Son of the Widow of Nain and Christ in Gethsemane.
+After 1845, he attracted the interest of Charles Baudelaire with his painting Flower of the Fields that gained him to access to the 1846 Salon.

-Surprisingly, Louis Janmot moved to Paris in 1861 after having been promised a commission for the Church of St. Augustine, but this project was abandoned three years later.
-In experiencing significant family and financial problems, Janmot accepted a professorship at the Dominican School of Arcueil.
+Louis Janmot moved to Paris in 1861 in the wake of having been guaranteed a commission for the Church of St. Augustine, but this project was abandoned three years later and while waiting for it, he experiencing significant family and financial problems, so he gave up and accepted a professorship at the Dominican School of Arcueil.

-After the birth of her seventh child in August 1870, his wife died in Bagneux.
-While the Prussian troops approached and occupied his home, he fled to Algiers with his stepfather and made landscape paintings.
-He returned in June of the following year in Paris and led a solitary life.
+After the birth of her seventh child in 1870, his wife died in their new home in Bagneux.
+During the Franco-Prussian War, while the Prussian troops approached and occupied his house, he fled to Algiers with his stepfather and his children.
+His house had been looted and partially destroyed so instead he returned in the following year in Paris and led a solitary life.